Darryl-Mbae/alx-pre_course/README.md

+# Git Codes
+More in the README file in the folder

 # .gitignore

 When sharing your code with others, there are often files or parts of your project, you do not want to share.